cappuchinese/difficultdata/README.md

 ```

-## instalation
+## Installation
-this programm is ment for a linux system
+This program is ment for a linux system.

-go into the downloaded folder and run setup.sh
+To install, go into the downloaded folder and run setup.sh
 ```bash
 setup.sh
 ```
-if using the aforementioned command doesnt work copy the contents of setup.sh directly into your bash terminal,
+If running the aforementioned command doesn't work copy the contents of setup.sh directly into your bash terminal,
-this will install al the necessary files en dependencies
+this will install al the necessary files and dependencies
 * cutadapt
 * multiqc
 * custom python packages in requirements.ini